Printer-friendly version

 1. Stand-alone learning modules are approved by the Executive Dean or authorised decision-maker (typically the Head of School) and may be referred to CAPP for academic review at the discretion of the Executive Dean or Deputy Vice-Chancellor (Academic).

-2. Stand-alone shorter form credential modules are approved by the Executive Dean, and suites of shorter form credential modules are referred to CAPP for academic review and approved by the Vice-Chancellor.
+2. Stand-alone shorter form credential modules are approved by the Executive Dean, and suites of shorter form credential modules are referred to CAPP for academic review and approved by the Deputy Vice-Chancellor (Academic) (except where a shorter form credential suite is included in a program that leads to an AQF award).

 3.2 Transition and teach-out arrangements for programs, plans and suites of shorter form credential modules

-In circumstances where a program or suite of shorter form credential modules is changed or discontinued, the University will put in place appropriate arrangements to ensure students who have commenced the program or suite are given the opportunity to it.
+In circumstances where a program or suite of shorter form credential modules is changed or discontinued, the faculty will either put in place appropriate arrangements to ensure students who have commenced the program or suite are given a reasonable opportunity to finish it or will make alternative provisions.

 The following principles apply to transition and teach-out arrangements:

-1. In some cases it may be necessary to transition students to a new or revised program/suite of shorter form credentials or to a new set of program/suite requirements.
-For example a course or module may be recoded or no longer be offered, and/or program requirements modified to align with industry practice or to meet external accreditation requirements.
+1. In some cases, it may be necessary to transition students to a new or revised program/suite of shorter form credential modules to a new set of program/suite requirements.
+For example a course or module may be recoded or no longer offered, and/or program requirements modified to align with industry practice or to meet external accreditation requirements.

-2. A teach-out arrangement may be offered instead of a transition arrangement in the event that a program, plan or suite of shorter form credential modules is discontinued for new enrolments or superseded by another program, plan or suite.
-For example, where the new program/plan has few to no comparable courses to the superseded program/plan.
+2. A teach-out arrangement may be offered instead of a transition arrangement when a program, plan or suite of shorter form credential modules is discontinued or superseded by another program, plan or suite.
+For example, where the alternative program/plan has few to no comparable courses to the superseded program/plan.

-3. It is expected that the maximum period of a transition or teach-out arrangement is the duration of the program/suite plus one year, with exceptions permitted at the discretion of the faculty.
+3. It is expected that the maximum duration of a transition or teach-out arrangement is the duration of the program/suite plus one year, with exceptions permitted at the discretion of the faculty.

-5. A transition and a teach-out arrangement will ensure:
+5. Transition and a teach-out arrangements will ensure that:

 1. academic standards are not lowered;

-3. students are informed with clear communication regarding the details of the arrangement; and
+3. students receive clear communication about the details of the arrangement; and

 4. in the case of a program, that the arrangement preserves the enduring value of the existing qualification that is being revised/replaced.